candemircan/metalign/README.md

     bash setup.sh
     ```

 3. The project uses a lot of external data, which is not committed to the repository.
-You can download the data by running the following script:
+You can download the data by running the following script, which requires `wget`.
     ```bash
     bash bin/get_data.sh
     ```

-This requires `wget`.

 4. If you want to run the visualisation documents (`bin/vis*qmd`), you need to install [`quarto`](https://quarto.org/docs/get-started/).
 After installing, you can render the documents with the following command, which will render them as html files into the `log` folder:
     ```bash